-Elect Her is an annual collaboration with AAUW and Running Start designed to addresses the need to expand the pipeline to women running for office and to diminish the longstanding political leadership gender gap.
+Elect Her is an annual collaboration with Running Start designed to addresses the need to expand the pipeline to women running for office and to diminish the longstanding political leadership gender gap.
 It is the only program in the country that encourages and trains college women to run for student government and future political office.
 This training demystifies the campaign process and provides an opportunity for students to learn from experienced facilitators and communications experts, as well as to network with women who currently hold office in Connecticut.

 Domestic Violence Awareness Month evolved from the Day of Unity observed in October, 1981 by the National Coalition Against Domestic Violence.
 The intent was to create a national connection between battered women’s advocates who were working to end violence against women and their children.
 Every year, in honor of Domestic Violence Awareness Month, the Violence Against Women Prevention Program (VAWPP) organizes The Clothesline Project.
 The Clothesline Project is a traveling visual display of t-shirts made by survivors and secondary survivors of sexual assault and/or relationship violence.
 The project was created by the Cape Cod Women’s Agenda in Massachusetts in 1990.
 Our display aims to honor survivors and remember victims.
 It is also intended to aid in the healing process for those who have been directly affected by sexual and/or relationship violence and raise awareness about the prevalence of these human rights violations happening right here in our own community.